saiabhi1908/PRACTO/README.md

 ### 🔹 Doctor Ratings & Reviews
 - Patients can rate doctors after their appointment (/5 stars)
 - Average rating is calculated and displayed
-- Ratings and reviews are visible throughout the platform, including in voice assistant suggestions
+- Ratings and reviews are visible throughout the platform, including in voice assistant system

 ---